fapeg/eink_picture_frame/README.md

 ### Smartphone admin area ###
 *Warning: I wouldn't recommend running this on a pi that is reachable over the actual internet since I don't know if I did a good enough job escaping all the user inputs :P I'm running it in my local network, so it's fine..*
 * I got a lighttpd running because I use RaspAP in AP-STA mode.
 I installed it to be able to configure the wifi settings anywhere I go but that's a little complicated to document lol so right now I'm focusing on the admin area
 * **start.php**: Display the options to get mail and to display already saved images.
+If you click on 'get mail' this file also runs the actual script that checks your mail and displays the image in the picture frame (useful if you don't have a cronjob running or don't want to wait)
 * **selectimage.php**: Show all saved images and display the one the user clicks on on the picture frame
 * **wifi.png, pictures.png, mailpicture.png and bootstrap.min.css** not included for licencing reasons but you can get fitting icons on flaticon.com and the bootstrap file on getbootstrap.com
 * **091_mod**: You also have to be careful with this file :D You can save it in /etc/sudoers.d/ and it's being added to the sudoers file.
 That is required because we run some shell commands in the PHP scripts which are being executed under the www-data user (because this users starts the lighttpd server).
 So I use the workaround and sudo the scripts, for that to be possible I define exceptions which programs the user can run in this file.
 It might not be a good idea to allow the user www-data access to commands like tee so be careful